 The Loan Plan Shares have been accounted for as an in-substance option award.
 The fair value of the equity instrument granted was estimated as at the date of grant using the Black and Scholes model taking into account the terms and conditions upon which the shares were granted.
-Please refer to Note 18 Share Based Payments.
+Please refer to Note 18 Share Based Payments of the financial statements.